Back Office: Inventory Reports

 • Back Office: Store Inventory Settings

-Sign into the Back Office.
-On the left-side Navigation Panel, click Settings.
-The Settings page appears.
-Under Inventory click Store Inventory.
-The Store Inventory screen appears.
-At the top is a listing of the reports utilizing the Business Date and ...
+Navigation: Sign into the Back Office for your Store.
+On the left side, click Settings.
+On the Settings page, under Inventory, select Store Inventory.
+On the Store Inventory screen: at the top is a listing of the reports utilizing the Business Date ...